National Lottery (United Kingdom): 21st century

 On 21 November 2009, Camelot replaced its older Lotto draw machines again.
 The new machines have the same names of those used on earlier machines, except Vyvyan & Galahad.
 On 9 May 2010, new machines for the Thunderball game were introduced, replacing Smartplay's older Halogen I model that had been in use since 1999, following the major rule changes on Thunderball.
 The current Lotto machines are the Smartplay Magnum II model, and the current Thunderball and Set For Life machines are the Smartplay Halogen II model.
 The Thunderball & Set for Life machines are all named Excalibur, named after King Arthur's sword.
-One of the National Lottery's original Beitel Criterion Lottery machines, Guinevere is currently on display at the Science Museum, London after being donated by Camelot in 2022.
+One of The National Lottery's original Beitel Criterion Lottery machines, Guinevere is currently on display at the Science Museum, London after being donated by Camelot in 2022.

 On 16 March 2018, Camelot advised more than 10 million players with online accounts to change their passwords because of a "low-level" cyber attack that affected 150 customer accounts.
 They claim that no money was taken from customers.
 Camelot claimed the hackers used a method called credential stuffing and said the attack appeared to have begun on 7 March.

-In February 2024, Allwyn Entertainment Ltd (part of the multinational KKCG company) took over all operations of the National Lottery, replacing the Camelot Group.
+In February 2024, Allwyn Entertainment Ltd (part of the multinational KKCG company) took over all operations of The National Lottery, replacing the Camelot Group.
+In March 2026, Allwyn reported that in its 2025 financial report that commissions from The National Lottery had declined 4% year-on-year, falling to €590m.